Frequently Asked Questions

 When are applications for the paramedic to ADN program available/due?

-Applications are typically available in late April/early May.
-The deadline to apply to the paramedic to ADN program is July 1, 2021, and then June 1 each year after.
+Applications are typically available one month prior to the deadline.
+The deadline to apply to the paramedic to ADN program is June 1 each year.
+Request the application from your assign advisor or email firstname.lastname@example.org.

 Are there additional requirements if I’m accepted into the paramedic to ADN program?